Instructor: Dr. Thomas R. Holtz, Jr.

 ||Final Exam ||25%

-Midterm Exams: Two mid-term exams are scheduled for this course.
+Midterm Exams (25%): Two pen-and-paper exams are scheduled for this course.
 They combine true/false, multiple choice, matching, identification, fill-in-the-blank, short answer, and short essay questions.
 They are held during regular lecture periods.
-The dates for these exams are October 5 and November 9.
+The dates for these exams are September 27 and November 4.
 Absences from exams will not be excused except for those causes approved by University policy (see Office of Undergraduate Studies Course Related Policies page, under "Attendance, Absences, or Missed Assignments").
 Only those students excused for these causes will be eligible for a make-up exam.

-Final Exam: The final exam has a similar format to the mid-term exams.
+Final Exam (25%): The final exam has a similar format to the mid-term exams.
 It is cumulative for the entire course, but with a special emphasis on the material since the second exam.
-This exam is on Tuesday, December 20.
+NOTE: This exam is on Tuesday, December 18.
 Please plan your winter schedule accordingly!!
 Again, absences from exams will not be excused except for those causes approved by University policy in the University of Maryland Undergraduate Catalog).
 Only those students excused for these causes will be eligible for a make-up exam.

-Online Quizzes: There will be a series of online quizzes, administered through ELMS, throughout the course.
+Online Quizzes (14% total): There will be a series of online quizzes, administered through ELMS, throughout the course.
 For each of these you will have between 11 am two days before they are due until 11:55 pm the day they are due in which to complete them.
 These quizzes will be open-note, but they ARE subject to the Honor Pledge: you may not seek help from other people in doing these.
-The questions, the order in which they are asked, and the order of the answers are randomized, so no two student's exams will be identical.
+The order in which the questions are asked, and the order of the answers are randomized, so no two student's quizzes will be identical.
 The lowest quiz grade will be automatically dropped; if you miss a quiz for any reason, it will be accommodated in this fashion.
 However, only one quiz at most will be dropped.

-Smithsonian Field Trip Report: To take advantage of our proximity to the Smithsonian Institution National Museum of Natural History and its excellent display of fossil materials, there is a small assignment requiring you to go to that museum and answer a series of questions based on your observations.
+Smithsonian Self-Guided Field Trip Report (10%): To take advantage of our proximity to the Smithsonian Institution National Museum of Natural History and its excellent display of fossil materials, there is a small assignment requiring you to go to that museum and answer a series of questions based on your observations.
 There is no single formal field trip; you may go on your own or in small groups.
-The project is due online NOVEMBER 14.
+The project is due online NOVEMBER 12.

 The University has provided a page on Academic policies here.
 Each student is responsible for reviewing this page with regards to issues of Academic Integrity; the Code of Student Conduct; Sexual Misconduct; Discrimination; Accessibility; Attendance, Absences, or Missed Assignments; Student Rights Regarding Undergraduate Courses; Official UMD Communication; Mid-Term Grades; Complaints About Course Final Grades; Copyright and Intellectual Property; Final Exams and Course Evaluations; and Campus Resources.
 For specifics with regards to this course, see the following: